wdr-data/code4maus/docs/edu-games.md

 - File format: `svg` (recommended), `png`, `jpg` or `gif`
 - Available inside an `assets` directory in the edu game directory

+Download as .pdf from Google Slides, convert to .png using `convert -density 90 Lernspiel01_Geistermaus.pdf %03d.png`

 ### Limit available blocks

 To limit the kinds of blocks that are available in the game the settings `blocks` can be used.
 It will contain Elements in this manner: